Understanding Theories of Leadership

-Download our 1-page overview of the new Executive M.S. in Values-Driven Leadership Program, and find ways to apply leadership theory to your work.
+Learn about our new Online M.S. in Values-Driven Leadership Program, and find ways to apply leadership theory to your work.

 Running as an undercurrent through many of these theories is the idea of strengths: an attribute or quality that makes an individual or group successful.
 In-group members are often valued by the leader for their specific strengths.
 When an adaptive leader “gives the work back to the people,” the leader is signaling trust in the people’s strengths and competency.

 Strengths-Based Leadership is the concept of identifying and leveraging your own strengths, and the strengths of others, to achieve results.
 The concept draws from the field of positive psychology, and from the work of the Gallup Organization and their popular StrengthsFinder 2.0 assessment.